cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Interpreting Graph Strings
 --------------------------

-Workflow dependency graphs can be broken down into pairs in which the left side (which may be a single task or family, or several that are conditionally related) defines a :term:`trigger` for the task or family on the right.
-For instance the "word graph" *C triggers off B which triggers off A* can be deconstructed into pairs *C triggers off B* and *B triggers off A*.
-In this section we use only the default trigger type, which is to trigger off the upstream task succeeding;
+Graphs can be broken down into pairs of :term:`triggers <trigger>`, where the left side is a single task output, or a logical expression involving several of them, and the right side is the task or family that triggers when the output (or expression) is completed.
-see :ref:`TriggerTypes` for other available triggers.

-In the case of cycling tasks, the triggers defined by a graph string are valid for cycle points matching the list of hours specified for the graph section.
+In the case of cycling tasks, triggers are valid for cycle points matching the *recurrence expression* for the graph string.
 For example this graph:

 .. code-block:: cylc